lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 _Keys_ are a key concept of Lucia.

-When authenticating users (log in), you get the user with data from an external provider, such as the email from the user's input or Github user id for social login.
+When authenticating users (log in), you get the user data from an external provider, such as the email from the user's input or the Github user id for social login.
 Keys allow you to link such external data from a _provider_ with Lucia users stored in your database, and you can have multiple keys linked to a user.

 Keys are defined with a _provider id_, which is just a unique id for the provider, and a _provider user id_, which is the unique identifier of the user within the provided data.
 While you can (and should) have multiple keys with the same provider id, the combination of the provider id and provider user id should be unique.
 Keys can hold passwords as well, which will be hashed and can be validated with Lucia's API.

-For example, for email/password, "email" can be the provider id, the user’s email can be the provider user id, and store the user's password as the key's password.
-For Github OAuth, "github" can be the provider name and the user’s GitHub user id can be the provider user id.
+For example, for email/password, "email" can be the provider id, the user’s email can be the provider user id, and the user's password can be stored as the key's password.
+For Github OAuth, "github" can be the provider id and the user’s GitHub user id can be the provider user id.

 > The easiest way to think about keys is that the provider id is the authentication method, and the provider user id is something unique to the user within the method used.